tahaafg20/D2-JS/05-collections/01-array-basics.md

 ### Changing Arrays

-Yes, JavaScript let's you change the values in an array, too.
+Yes, JavaScript let's you change the values in an array, just like Ruby.

 ```javascript
 var array = [1,2,3];